Investigation, Preservation, and Management of Archaeological Sites

 Application Deadline: 1 July 2020 (Wed)

 Only complete applications with all necessary documents are eligible for consideration.
-Letters of recommendation from the institution and NATCOM should be physically signed and stamped and uploaded as a scanned copy.
 It will be appreciated if the application sheet be sent in both Word and PDF formats.

 The organiser will reply to the applicant who sends the documents above directly to us.
 In case s/he does not receive confirmation of receipt within a week, please contact us immediately.